-A child can claim Russian citizenship by birth if any of the following applies:
+A child can claim Russian citizenship through birth if any of the following applies:

 - both parents are Russian citizens (or one parent if a single parent)

-- one parent is a Russian citizen and the other is stateless
+- if one parent is a Russian citizen and the other is stateless

 - one parent is a Russian citizen and the other is a foreign national, if the child is born in Russia